Sustainability Material Issue 3 Promoting Diversity & Inclusion

 To narrow the gap in compensation between men and women, the Company provides each employee with learning and fair growth opportunities while also providing training for evaluators aimed at ensuring that gender discrimination and unconscious bias do not affect their judgement of employees with regard to their education and training, care work responsibilities (i.e., home and childcare) and work experience.
 In March 2020, we endorsed and participated in the activities of “30% Club Japan,”*1 a campaign targeting boards of directors comprising 30% women.
 The club provides opportunities to participate in meetings with other companies to exchange opinions on women’s activities and programs that encourage young women to think about their careers.

-Through a range of initiatives, we have increased the proportion of female employees at the management level*2 on a non-consolidated basis to 11.7% (at the end of 2021).
-Looking toward 2030, we aim to advance the professional development and promotion of women on a Group-wide basis, targeting a rate of women in management of at least 30% for the Group, and at least 35% for Lion Corporation.
+In 2022, we launched a mentoring program and empowerment seminars to support leadership development for women and diverse career advancement.
+Through a range of initiatives, we have increased the proportion of female employees at the management level*2 on a non-consolidated basis to 12.8% (at the end of 2022).
+Looking toward 2030, we aim to advance the professional development and promotion of women on a Group-wide basis, targeting a rate of women in management of at least 30% for the Group and at least 35% for Lion Corporation.

 Lion’s Action plans based on the Act on Promotion of Women’s Participation and Advancement in the Workplace and its Declaration are available on the Ministry of Health, Labour and Welfare’s portal site for information about positive action to promote women’s participation and advancement in the workplace.